alexmolas/alexmolas.github.io/_posts/2024-01-12-onboarding.md

 ---
 layout: post
-title: "Guide to starting in a new job"
+title: "Guide to onboarding in a new job"
 description: Insights and tips for a smooth transition when starting a new job
 tags:
 ---